Ørland Municipality: History

-Archaeological digs has shown that Ørland has been a regional center at least starting at the Iron Age.
+Archaeological digs have shown that Ørland has been a regional center at least starting at the Iron Age.
 One of the longhouses found has a unique structure, believed to have served a special purpose, for example a court, customs house or assembly hall.
 Excavation ongoing as of 2015 for expansion of the airport revealed post holes for long houses and a large midden (rubbish pile), giving detailed information about how the inhabitants lived.

 A hillfort from the Migration Period (about 500 A.D.) similarly shows that there must have been something to defend in the area.
 The hillfort is located on Borgklinten, east of Ottersbo and Austrått.
 Due to Ørlands geographical location at the entrance of the Trondheim fjord it must have been a strategically important place for the exercise of power or to control trade.

 Austrått Manor is the municipality's most important historical building.
 Austrått has been the site of a manor or royal estate since about 1000 A.D. and several historical figures have been associated with the place.
 At the time of the Battle of Stiklestad, Finn Árnasson was lord of Austrått.
 His wife was Bergljot (Bergljót Halvdansdóttir), niece of Kings Harald Hardrada and Olaf II of Norway.
 Finn's daughter Ingibiorg Finnsdottir became the wife of Thorfinn, earl of the Orkney Islands.

 Lady Inger of Austrått (1473–1555) was at the time Norway's most prominent woman.
 Through inheritance, use of force and other methods Lady Inger increased her wealth and controlled vast land areas.
 After the death of her husband, Niels Henrikssøn (ca. 1458–1523), she had strong political and economical influence.
 Henrik Ibsen's romantic portrayal of her as an idealistic freedom fighter is probably not accurate.
 It is believed that Lady Inger and Niels started what later Ove Bjelke completed: the Austrått Manor.
 Ove Bjelke (1611–1674) built Austrått Manor the way we see it today.
 It is a manor with a sense of symmetry and symbols of power and inspired by the builder's time as a student in Italy.
 The complex, which was built around a church from the Middle Ages, was probably completed around 1656.
 The manor was consumed by a fire in 1916, but was later restored—a process which was completed in 1961.